mermaid-min/mermaid-min.github.io/projects/Recipe.md

 Author Unlocking: After regularly contributing comments, a user earns “Author” status and can publish their first recipe.
 Basic Admin Moderation: An admin reviews flagged comments or recipes and removes inappropriate content if necessary.

-## Conclusion

-This simplified TasteShare platform provides essential recipe-browsing, customization, and community engagement features without requiring an extensive feature set.
-This version will give you practical experience in building a dynamic and interactive web application with manageable scope for a student project.